ajk-5/WT4Q/TERMS_AND_COOKIE_POLICY.md

 ## Terms of Service

-- **Use of the Service.** You agree to use WT4Q only for lawful purposes and in accordance with applicable laws and regulations.
-- **No Warranty.** Content is provided for general information only and is supplied "as is" without warranties or guarantees of any kind.
-- **Modifications.** We may update, suspend, or discontinue any part of the service at any time without notice.
-- **Limitation of Liability.** WT4Q and its contributors are not liable for any damages resulting from your use of the service.
-- **Intellectual Property.** All content and materials remain the property of their respective owners.
+WT4Q is a free community resource.
+You may browse the site without registering.
+If you create an account or submit content, you are responsible for keeping your credentials secure and for any activity occurring under your name.
+You agree to use the service only in ways that comply with applicable laws and that respect others.

+Content on WT4Q is offered for general information and entertainment.
+We do our best to ensure accuracy, yet the material is provided "as is" and may be incomplete or out of date.
+We reserve the right to modify, suspend, or discontinue any feature at any time.
+Links to external websites are provided for convenience; WT4Q does not control those sites and is not responsible for their content or practices.

+You retain ownership of your submissions but grant WT4Q a non-exclusive, royalty-free license to publish, store, and display them.
+We may remove or edit contributions that violate our guidelines, are unlawful, or are otherwise inappropriate.
+Users who repeatedly violate the rules may be barred from the service without notice.

+WT4Q and its contributors shall not be liable for direct, indirect, incidental, or consequential damages arising from your use of the site.
+To the fullest extent permitted by law, our total liability is limited to the amount you paid, if any, to access the service.
+These terms are governed by the laws of your jurisdiction, and any disputes will be handled in local courts.
+If a provision is deemed unenforceable, the remaining sections remain in effect.

 ## Cookie Policy

-WT4Q uses cookies and similar technologies to operate the site and to understand how it is used in accordance with EU Regulation RSPD.

-### What Are Cookies?

-Cookies are small text files placed on your device by your web browser.
+Cookies are small text files stored on your device to help websites remember preferences and understand how visitors interact with them.
+WT4Q uses cookies sparingly and strives to be transparent about their purpose.

-### Cookies We Use

-- **Essential Cookies** – Required for core functionality such as authentication and security.
+- **Essential cookies** maintain core functionality such as session management, authentication, and security.
+They enable you to stay logged in and keep forms working properly.
+Blocking these cookies may break parts of the site.
-- **Analytics Cookies** – Optional cookies that help us measure traffic and improve the service.

-### Managing Cookies
+- **Preference cookies** remember settings like display options or saved locations for weather forecasts.
+Disabling them will reset those choices each visit.
+- **Analytics cookies** collect aggregated data about traffic patterns, popular stories, and technical performance.
+The information helps us fix errors and improve navigation.
+These cookies do not identify individuals and are used only after you give consent.

-On your first visit you will see a banner that lets you accept all cookies or reject analytics cookies.
-You can change your preference at any time by revisiting the banner or adjusting your browser settings.
-Blocking essential cookies may prevent parts of the site from working properly.
+On your first visit a banner requests your permission for non-essential cookies.
+You can change your decision at any time by returning to the banner, adjusting your browser settings, or clearing stored cookies.
+Some browsers offer built-in "do not track" signals; while we respect them, certain third-party services may not.

-For questions about these terms or our use of cookies, contact us at `privacy@wt4q.example.com`.
+From time to time we may update this policy to reflect technical or legal changes.
+Continued use of WT4Q after an update signifies acceptance of the revised policy.
+If you have questions about our terms or cookie practices, contact `privacy@wt4q.example.com`.